matchmakeredlabs/matchmakeredlabs.github.io/contact.md

 Would you like to see your organization's learning resources matched to a wide variety and ever growing set of competency frameworks?

-Would you like to be able to point to resources that address a particular set of competencies from within your existing or a new offering?
+Would you like to be able to point to resources that address a particular set of competencies from within your existing or new offering?

 Would you like to be able to see how your course catalog relates to courses offered by other institutions?